St. Paul DWI Lawyer

 How Long Does the IID Program Last?

-Motorists with canceled driver’s licenses and whose driving privileges have been denied as inimical to public safety (IPS) must enroll in the IID program for three (3) to six (6) years in order to regain their full driving privileges.
+Motorists with canceled driver’s licenses and whose driving privileges have been denied as inimical to public safety (IPS) must enroll in the IID program for three (3) to six (6) years to regain their full driving privileges.

 How Is My Life Impacted by a DWI?